 True believers hung onto hope…

-Comparing email blasts from the group, the wonderfully funny Cosmic Connie showed that, at the time of their messages to followers, Esther and Jerry Hicks recalled some wonderful time off after he began his first round of chemo.
+Comparing email blasts from the group, the wonderfully funny Cosmic Connie showed that, at the time of their messages to followers, Esther and Jerry Hicks boasted of some wonderful time off after he began his first round of chemo.

-Jerry’s last public appearance among other than family occurred during a Skype test Abraham-Hicks Publishing thought might lead to lucrative webcasts — with no more traveling.
+Jerry’s last public appearance among other than family occurred during a Skype test.
+Abraham-Hicks Publishing thought it might lead to lucrative webcasts — with no more traveling.

-It was only Jerry’s voice, sounding “old and sick.”
+But all anyone heard was Jerry’s voice, sounding “old and sick.”

-Esther’s dress was a hit, turning it into a sort of its own focus group.
+Esther’s dress was a hit, though, turning it into sort of its own focus group.

-By this time, the upbeat email blasts with health updates, still never mentioning cancer, had ended, and after the balloon jaunt, so did all mention of Jerry Hicks until, strangely, five days after the date on which Esther claims he died.
+By now, the upbeat email blasts with health updates, still never mentioning cancer, ended, and after the balloon jaunt, so did all mention of Jerry Hicks until, strangely, five days after the date on which Esther says he died.

-A good question would be when and where did Jerry die, assuming he did, an assumption not so simple when it comes to this pair.
+When and where did Jerry die?
 Having announced that he was dead and admitted at last that the cause was cancer, what was there to gain from obscuring the details?

 Maybe Jerry Hicks will tell us himself.